scu-zjz/IMDLBenCo/README.md

 ---->

 ## Overview
-Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.
+☑️**Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.**

-This repo:
+- You can find the pre-print version of our paper through [IMDL-BenCo](https://arxiv.org/pdf/2406.10580).
+- This codebase is under long-term maintenance and updating.
+New features, extra baseline/sota models, and bug fixes will be continuously involved.
+You can find the corresponding plan here shortly.
-- decomposes the IMDL framework into standardized, reusable components and revises the model construction pipeline, improving coding efficiency and customization flexibility;
+- This repo decomposes the IMDL framework into **standardized, reusable components and revises the model construction pipeline**, improving coding efficiency and customization flexibility.
-- fully implements or incorporates training code for state-of-the-art models to establish a comprehensive IMDL benchmark;
+- This repo **fully implements or incorporates training code for state-of-the-art models** to establish a comprehensive IMDL benchmark.
+- Cite and star if you feel helpful.
+This will encourage us a lot 🥰.

+☑️**About Us:**
+- We are the Special Interest Group on IML, led by Associate Professor 🏀 _Jizhe Zhou_(周吉喆), under Sichuan University🇨🇳.
+Please refer to [here](https://knightzjz.github.io/) for more information.
+- This work is jointly advised by Prof. _Jiancheng LV_ (吕建成), Sichuan University 🐼, and Prof. _Chi-Man PUN_ (潘治文), University of Macau 🇲🇴, through the [Research Center of Machine Learning and Industry Intelligence, China MOE](https://center.dicalab.cn/).

 **Important!
 The current documentation and tutorials are not complete.
 This is a project that requires a lot of manpower, and we will do our best to complete it as quickly as possible.
 Currently, you can use the demo following the brief tutorial below.**